Court in New York rejects effort to block book by President Trump’s niece

 Presales of the book, slated for publication on July 28, have soared to the top of bestseller lists on the basis of a description from publisher Simon & Schuster that it will reveal decades of family secrets, including a “nightmare of traumas” that explain the psychology of the man who is now president.

+Simon & Schuster said in a statement that it is “confident we will prevail should there be further efforts to stifle this publication.”

-President Trump and his allies have made or threatened numerous efforts to block books by journalists and former staffers, and his administration most recently failed to stop publication of former national security adviser John Bolton’s highly critical memoir, “The Room Where It Happened,” published Tuesday by Simon & Schuster.
+The president and his allies have made or threatened numerous efforts to block books by journalists and former staffers, and his administration most recently failed to stop the publication of former national security adviser John Bolton’s highly critical memoir, “The Room Where It Happened,” published Tuesday by Simon & Schuster.

 But an effort to stop publication by a member of his family is unprecedented and is bound to bring even more attention to it.
 In the case of the Bolton book, the contents had already been leaked and volumes printed by the time Trump tried to stop it.
 In the case of Mary Trump’s book, its contents remain closely guarded by the publisher.